object-code/pollinate/README.md

 #### The `Flower`

 The `Flower` is a GitHub repository which holds all of the files.
-Any file can contain template tags that will later be filled in with values.
-The `Flower` has the option of supplying its own default data object.
+Any file can can be passed through a template engine using the supplied data.
+Some files like the original README may need to go, and maybe a new templated README will need to take its place.
+The `Flower` also supplies its own default data object.

 #### The `Pollen`